dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 ### RailsGoat
 #### Launch RailsGoat via Jenkins
-It's time set up the lab's first Jenkins job.
+It's time set up the first Jenkins job!
 This lab uses a bunch of pre-made Jenkins jobs for security analysis.

 Start by making a job that runs RailsGoat in a container.
 Click `Create a job`:
 ![Create first Jenkins job](screenshots-new/07-jenkins-create-first-job.png)